 The board (“Board”) of the directors of the Company (“Directors”) has resolved to set up an audit committee (“Committee”).

-The main objective of the Committee is to be responsible for the relationship with the Company's auditors, review of the Company's financial information and monitoring of the Company's financial reporting system and internal control procedures.
+The main objective of the Committee is to be responsible for the relationship with the Company's auditors, review of the Company's financial information and monitoring of the Company's financial reporting system, risk management and internal control systems.
 The Committee is accountable to the Board.

 3.1 The Committee shall comprise non-executive Directors who are appointed or removed by the Board.
 If any member of the Committee (“Member”) ceases to be a Director, he/ she will cease to be a Member automatically.
 The vacancy will be filled by appointment of new Member by the Board.
 The Committee must comprise a minimum of three Members, at least one of whom is an independent non-executive Director with appropriate professional qualifications or accounting or related financial management expertise as required under Rule 3.10(2) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ( “Listing Rules”).